waterdrops0/nm/README.md

 ## Nouncil Meetings

 ### Purpose
 Nouncil meetings serve as a forum for **contributors, governance participants, and developers** to discuss **technical and governance-related matters** affecting the Nouns ecosystem.
 These meetings cover **DAO governance, protocol development, treasury management, and community initiatives**.

-Meetings are held periodically, with topics covering:
-- **Governance**: Proposals, treasury decisions, and funding allocations.
-- **Development**: Smart contract upgrades, infrastructure improvements, and tooling.
-- **Community & Ecosystem**: Grants, partnerships, and initiatives to expand Nouns.

 Recordings of meetings are archived and made accessible for transparency.